systopia/funding/docs/usage/usage-applicants.md

 # Usage for applicants

+This section describes the typical usage of the funding portal for persons who apply to the funding program.
+This includes the application process as well as the workflow after a funding has been granted.

 ## Login

 To create a new application, applicants need to be provided with a username and password to log into the funding portal.
 Their user account needs to have the correct permissions, see the section [User Permissions](../user-permissions.md) for more details.

 After login in, applicants can change their password at **My account** → **Edit**.
 All other possible actions can be found on the dashboard page.

 ![Dashboard page](.././img/drupal_dashboard.png)

 ## Create a new application